mwganson/Editor_Assistant/README.md

 ### Replace
 Replace the currently selected text in the current editor with the text in the Replace Edit, and then toggle the Find next button.
 Note: there need not be a previous find success.
 Whatever is currently selected gets replaced.
 There is no Undo for this at this time.
 Close without saving and reopen your document if you make a mistake.
 Use with caution!
 ### Replace all
 Replace all occurrences of the text in the Find Edit with the text in the Replace Edit.
 If Replace Edit is empty, then the occurrences are simply deleted.
-This is always a case-sensitive replacement regardless of the Match case checkbox state.
+This now (as of v1.11) respects the Match case checkbox state.
+(But still ignores Match word checkbox state.)
 There is no Undo for this.
 Use with caution!
 ### Goto line
 Enter a line number and press enter to go that line in the current editor.
 Watch the toast area for any messages.
 ### Indent